This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 How Long Does the Stall Last on a Brisket?

-The stall on a brisket can last for around 7 hours.
+The stall on a brisket can last for around 7 hours, depending on the size of the cut – but often it’s less.
 Of course, this is not the news anyone wants to hear.
 The stall is the most tricky aspect of smoking any kind of meat and can be difficult to get around.

 7 hours is, of course, the maximum time, and oftentimes you will find that the stall will not last as long as this.
 However, it can be difficult to estimate quite how long this takes#.
 The issue is, this is quite a scientific aspect of smoking and the fixes for it can vary.